jan9won/notion-page-tree/packages/notion-page-tree/README.md

 ---

 ## Advices
-⚠️ This library is not for fetching the whole nested page.
+⚠️ This library is not for fetching the whole nested page content.
-- This library is for listing nested pages and their properties.
+- This library is for listing nested pages to some depth and retrieve their properties.
+- Page's block children are fetched to boost up the search index results, not to display them.
-- If you want to render the whole page, use `react-notion-x`.
+- If you want to render the whole page, use amazing libraries like `react-notion-x` (yet you should share your pages publically to the web).

 ⚠️ I recommend to keep `maxRequestDepth` lower than 5 and `maxBlockDepth` lower than 2.
 - Increasing max request depth will increase request count exponentially